infinum/qa-handbook/Tools/Using Git - Basics.md

 * simplified collaboration on files and projects with other people

-Git should already be installed on your Mac.
+You should already have Git installed on your Mac.
 To check the version, run the following command in the terminal:

 `git --version`